AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 ![[Pasted image 20251124112444.png]]

 Deferred shading is based on the image that we *defer* or *postpone* most of the heavy rendering (like lighting) to a later stage.
-Deferred
+Deferred shading consists of two passes: in the first pass, called the **geometry pass**, we render the scene once and retrieve all kinds of geometrical information from the objects that we store in a collection of textures called the **G-buffer**; think of position vectors, color vectors, normal vectors, and/or specular values.